 EnergySaver allows for multiple types of tasks to automate Energy Socket switching behaviour.
 These tasks can help you save and control your energy usage.
-Below you can read about the different tasks that can be set for Energy Socket, tasks can be combined for more advanced behaviour.
+In this article you will read about the different tasks that can be set for the Energy Socket and tasks that can be combined for more advanced behaviour.

 Go to Settings > EnergySaver > New task

-Heres the types of task you can set for Energy Socket
+Here you can set a type of task for your Energy Socket

 Timer Task: Easily set timers for your socket to switch automatically.
 Select a specific time, sunrise or sunset and preferred deviation.
 Such as 30 minutes before sunset.
 Additionally you can also set on which days the task is active.
 You can add multiple timer tasks per socket.

 Solar Task: Want to charge your bike, heat your kitchen boiler or switch a device on solar power?
 The Energy app makes it possible to switch a socket based on the current power delivered back to the grid.
-You can select the solar feed in power threshold value, and the minimum on time in minutes for the device.
-The socket will turn on when more than the set threshold excess solar (mains connection) available.
+You can select the solar surplus power threshold value, and the minimum on time in minutes for the device.
+The socket will turn on when more than the set threshold excess solar (mains connection) is available.
 It will stay on for the minimum on time and then turn off when less is available.
-This functionality requires a P1 meter, a Energy Socket and Energy+.
+This functionality requires a P1 Meter, an Energy Socket and the Energy+ subscription.

-Measurement task: It is possible to automatically switch your Energy Socket based on its own power measurement, or the power measurement of other meters such as a P1 meter, kWh meter or another Energy Socket.
+Measurement task: It is possible to automatically switch your Energy Socket based on its own power measurement, or the power measurement of other meters such as a the P1 Meter, kWh Meter or another Energy Socket.

 The measurement task allows you to set which device value to monitor and which socket should switch based on if it drops below or rises above set value for a selectable time in minutes.
 Optionally you can set specific times and days for the task to be active.
-You can combine this task with other tasks or create multiple per Energy Socket.This functionality requires Energy Socket and Energy+.
+You can combine this task with other tasks or create multiple per Energy Socket.This functionality requires an Energy Socket and the Energy+ subscription.

 Examples on how to use EnergySaver